ronentk/sci-paper-miner/README.md

  - Run `python crawl_core.py <your-api-key>`

 ## Future
- - [ ] Extract citation information (currently not extracted for arXiv, contacted CORE and apparaently citation extraction is limited today due to computational constarints but will be completed over the next few months)
+ - [ ] Extract citation information (currently not extracted for arXiv, contacted CORE and apparently citation extraction is limited today due to computational constraints but will be completed over the next few months)

 [1] Knoth, P. and Zdrahal, Z. (2012) CORE: Three Access Levels to Underpin Open Access, D-Lib Magazine, 18, 11/12, Corporation for National Research Initiatives.